 This becomes a slippery slope now.
 Most everything produced impacts the public in some way.
 Yet, almost every commercial product manufactured in California doesn’t require a PE license.

-This goes back to our NASA example, with them holding liability for all their engineers.
-But, as a solo founder, it’s a grey area if you’re producing some widget.
-As you can call yourself an “engineer” as a degreed engineer.
+This goes back to our NASA example, with them holding liability for their engineers.
+But as a solo founder, it’s a grey area if you’re producing widgets for the public without a license.
+Even more, some do so while calling themselves engineers too.

 My view on protecting the “engineer” title

 Again, I’m a licensed PE in the state of California.
-I don’t think it’s right for only licensed PEs to call themselves engineers.
+I don’t think it’s right for only licensed PEs to be able to call themselves engineers.

 An engineering graduate who then practices should have the right to use the title.
 I’ll add a caveat in my solutions section below though.

-But, only people with a PE license should be able to use the “professional engineer” title.
+That said, only people with PE licenses should be able to use the “professional engineer” title.
 That’s fair.

 This is for public safety and liability reasons as we discussed.

-That said, I do need to say, passing the PE exam doesn’t guarantee anything.
-It just shows someone who passed the exam is better than average.
+I do need to say though, passing the PE exam doesn’t guarantee smarts.
+It just shows you’re better than average.

-I know many tradesmen that would run circles around any formal “engineer”.
+I know tradesmen who’d run circles around many real “engineers”.
 Their knowledge and instincts deliver safe and working solutions.

-Heck, some of the PE licensed engineers I know couldn’t design themselves out of a box.
-Then I know other engineers who don’t even know what the PE license is.
+Heck, some PE licensed engineers I know couldn’t design themselves out of a box.
+Then, some of the brightest engineers I know don’t even know what the PE license is.

-Frankly, you shouldn’t get upset because a degreed engineer calls themselves an “engineer”.
+Frankly, some licensed engineers need to chill out.
+You shouldn’t get upset because a degreed engineer calls themselves an “engineer”.
 Especially in exempt industries.
 It’s ridiculous!

 Maybe you think licensure signals you’ve studied more or have more knowledge.
 This may have triggered hidden insecurities in you.
 Who knows…